javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 */!*
 ```

-...But, imagine if we have many places in the code where we load our content - articles, quizzes, forum posts, etc. Do we need to put the highlighting call everywhere?
-That's not very convenient, right?
-It is also easy to forget where we put them and therefore, making it harder if we want to make some changes to the code later.
+...But, imagine if we have many places in the code where we load our content - articles, quizzes, forum posts, etc. Do we need to put the highlighting call everywhere, to highlight the code in content after loading?
+That's not very convenient.

 And what if the content is loaded by a third-party module?
 For example, we have a forum written by someone else, that loads content dynamically, and we'd like to add syntax highlighting to it.
 No one likes patching third-party scripts.